 Which are your favorite pieces from the Architect collection, and how will you style them in your home?

 “I love the fact that the strong graphic design in the dotted lines rug is tempered by the ragged edges and haphazard breaks in the vertical lines, and am just obsessed with how soft and snuggly it feels beneath my toes..”

-“The dash and fade cushion is possibly the most decorative textile design in the collection but works as a perfect foil to the more structured masculinity of some of the other pieces.”
+“The dash and fade pillow is possibly the most decorative textile design in the collection but works as a perfect foil to the more structured masculinity of some of the other pieces.”

 Marble Effect Trinket Box

 “one of the most versatile and highly functional pieces in the collection is the marble effect trinket box, which I feel would be equally at home in the bedroom, bathroom or living room.”